DAF201/2022_fall_school_garbage/Logic.md

 - rules of inference

-A lemma is a ‘helping theorem’ or a result which is needed to prove a theorem.
+A lemma is a ‘helping theorem’ or a result which is needed to prove a theorem

 A corollary is a result which follows directly from a theorem.
 Less important theorems are sometimes called propositions

 A conjecture is a statement that is being proposed to be true.
 Once a proof of a conjecture is found, it becomes a theorem.
-It may turn out to be false.
+It may turn out to be false

 ## Direct Proof

 A direct proof shows that a conditional statement p → q is true by showing that if p is true, then q must also be true

-We assume that p is true and use axioms, definitions, and previously proven theorems, together with rules of inference, to show that q must also be true.
+We assume that p is true and use axioms, definitions, and previously proven theorems, together with rules of inference, to show that q must also be true

 Example: